underthreaded/dvlg/README.md

 - [ ] learn if this langguage is useful at all?
 ```

-Which is of course too much typing.
+Which is, of course, too much typing.

 ### Calendar Entries
 ```